-In May 2015, Transport Canada issued an Advisory Circular (AC 401-004) regarding the conduct of Instrument Proficiency Checks (IPC).
+In November 2015, Transport Canada issued a second version of an Advisory Circular (AC 401-004) regarding the conduct of Instrument Proficiency Checks (IPC).
 Pilots should read through it to learn what the IPC is all about.
 This information was also disseminated to all Transport Canada approved Pilot Examiners (PE’s) during some workshops held in early 2015.
-Reading through the AC will answer many questions pilots may have about IPC, but will undoubtedly raise some new questions regarding renewing instrument ratings.
+Reading through the AC will answer many questions pilots may have about the IPC, but will undoubtedly raise some new questions regarding instrument ratings.

 The IFR currency requirements have not really changed.
-To be considered current, pilots must complete an IFR flight test, or now an IPC, in the last two years.
-The pilot is current if the test or IPC was in the last 12 months, and after that, the pilot must prove they have 6 hours, and 6 IFR approaches in the last 6 months.
-That is essentially the same as it was previously.
+To be considered current, pilots previously must have completed an IFR flight test, or now an IPC, in the last two years.
+The pilot is current for IFR flying if the test or IPC was in the last 12 months, and after that, the pilot must prove they have 6 hours, and 6 IFR approaches in the last 6 months.
+That is essentially the same as it was

 What about the IPC itself?
 How does that work?

 First of all, think of the Instrument Proficiency Check as a terminology change from the Instrument Rating Renewal Flight test, and not much more.
 In the flight test, pilots can either pass, or fail, or partially pass.
 In an IPC, pilots are either proficient or not proficient.
 The skill level that must be demonstrated is still based on the Flight Test Guide, Instrument Rating TP9939.
 So whether or not the pilot is completing a flight test or IPC, the standard is the same.
 An IPC is not necessarily a stand alone event like a flight test, but that doesn’t mean it can not be.
 Whether or not it takes one session of ground and flying, like a flight test, or is completed over the course of multiple sessions, is determined by the candidate’s level of proficiency.

 When the IPC is satisfactorily completed, the examiner will indicate this in one or